 10. Leaf’s Tip Turning Yellow and Brown

-This problem indicates that your plant is suffering from anthracnose.
+This problem indicates that your plant might be suffering from anthracnose.
 To cure this, remove the infected leaves and don’t mist the foliage.
-Also, avoid wetting the foliage while watering the plant.
+Also, avoid wetting the foliage too often while watering the plant.

 Brown tips can also be caused due to under and overwatering, lack of nutrients or overfertilization, improper light, low air circulation, and exposure to extreme temperatures.

 Explore our article on Beautiful Ombre Houseplants here

 If you have a houseplant with variegated foliage having bright colors and it starts to lose its vibrance with leaves changing to a solid color hue, then this indicates that the plant is not happy and is not getting enough light it needs.

 The best way to cure this problem is to increase the amount of bright light it receives.
 Keeping the plant in the direct morning sun for 2-3 hours is good, too.

 Sometimes, plant variegation and colors fade in too much sun too, if you’re keeping your houseplant in afternoon sun–it’s time to move it.

 A plant may not be growing the way it should because of the dirt on the foliage.
 A thick layer of dust on the leaves will prevent it from absorbing light the way it should.
 Hampering its overall growth considerably, yellowing of leaves and droopy foliage.